krito-and-the-stoker/americas/concepts/Economic Buildings.md

 TODO: Find better names for most of these buildings (all levels): The names currently focus on something that would better be built on a field instead.
 We want to tell the story of a better infrastructure for a certain good, so the names should instead reflect the immediate steps before or after harvest, i.e transport, durability etc.
 ### Level 1
 These buildings add efficiency to field work for a specific good.
-- sugar fields: savannah -> sugar
+- sugar oven: sugar
-- cotton fields: prairie -> cotton
+- cotton gin: cotton
-- tobacco fields: grassland -> tobacco
+- drying yard: tobacco
-- trappers lodge: forest -> furs
+- skinning hut: furs
-- timber stand: forest -> wood
+- forest trails: wood
+- granary: food (except forest)
-- farm house: plains -> food
+- high stands: food (forest)
-- miners camp: mountains, hills -> ore, silver
+- mining shafts: ore, silver
 #### Effect
-+1 Production bonus for primary and secondary.
++1 Production bonus for good if [main production](Fields#production) or [secondary production](Fields#production).
 ### Level 2
 These buildings enhance efficiency greatly.
-- sugar plantation: savannah -> sugar
+- crystallisation house: sugar
-- cotton plantation: prairie -> cotton
+- spinning house: cotton
-- tobacco plantation: grassland -> tobacco
+- tobacco press: tobacco
-- trappers shop: forest -> furs
+- tanning house: furs
-- forest lodge: forest -> wood
+- transport sleds: wood
-- wheat plantation: plains -> food
+- mill: food (except forest)
-- miners barracks: mountains, hills -> ore, silver
+- miners barracks: ore, silver
 #### Effect
-+3 Production bonus for primary, +1 for secondary.
++3 Production bonus for good if [main production](Fields#production), +1 if [secondary production](Fields#production).

 ### Level 3
 These buildings enhance efficiency a little and allow to work with less skilled workers.